 Wellness in our workplace was identified as a priority for the year because of ongoing concerns and a 50% increase in sick leaves.
 As a result, I will begin to report on this area in my monthly reports.
-Over the past month, a working group was created to review the staff wellness survey, facilitate focus groups and create an agency plan to address the strengths and worries in the workplace.
+Over the past 2 months, a working group was created to review the staff wellness survey, facilitate focus groups and create an agency plan to address the strengths and worries in the workplace.
 There are 10 front line staff and 4 management staff on the working group and they have named the group "Getting Better Together".
 They hosted a Day of Engagement on May 23rd where all staff was invited and encouraged to participate in focus groups and a BBQ was held.
-The working group will be presenting on the work completed so far at the June Corporate Services Board Committee.
-Lesley Allen and Katie Colameco are the co-chairs.
+A summary of the focus groups was provided to staff during a staff meeting.
+Lesley Allen and Katie Colameco are the cochairs.
+A plan for change is due from the working group mid-July.

-We are also hiring for multiple positions - protection, children's services, administrative support and management.
+We continue to hire for child protection workers.
 We are being proactive and addressing the concerns about sick leaves, turnover, anticipated leaves (i.e. parental) and the length of time it takes for new workers to be authorized.
+The hiring environment for child protection workers is competitive right now - our ability to offer permanent full time positions is giving us an edge to attract highly qualified and skilled candidates.